crispq95/parser/README.md

 ```

-Once its done you'll find on the folder ./plot that a number of .pdf equal to the number of folders provided has been created, inside of each .pdf there is the data of all the jobs contained on each folder classified per type of job.
+Once its done you'll find in the folder ./plot that a number of .pdf equal to the number of folders provided has been created.
+Inside of each .pdf there is the data of all the jobs contained on each folder classified per type of job.
 It should look like :

 ![stats](img/plots.png)